percona/pmm-doc/docs/deploy/index.md

 * Ubuntu 17.10 (Artful Aardvark)
 * Ubuntu 18.04 (Bionic Beaver)

+!!! alert alert-info "Note"
-**NOTE**: PMM Client should work on other DEB-based distributions, but it is tested only on the platforms listed above.
+    PMM Client should work on other DEB-based distributions, but it is tested only on the platforms listed above.

 To install the PMM Client package, complete the following procedure.
 Run the following commands as root or by using the **sudo** command: